davistui/davistui.github.io/resume.md

 ## Hobbies and Interests

 **Music** -  I enjoy listening to a variety of music and record some music as well.
-Photography  - Something that I have been working on
+Photography  - Something that I have been working on.

-**Blogging**  - My blog is based around sales, rugby and entrepreneuralism
+**Blogging**  - My blog is based around sales, rugby and entrepreneuralism.

 ## References Available on request